 Inclusive Community – St. Jerome has been celebrated for and prides itself on being an inclusive community.
 Students of all backgrounds and needs are welcomed and included in our classrooms.

-Full Day Kindergarten – St. Jerome offers full day kindergarten where students are provided with double the educational experience of a typical half day kindergarten program.
+Full Day Programing for Kindergarten – St. Jerome offers full programing for kindergarten students.
+Our students are provided with double the educational experience of a typical half day kindergarten program.
 The program allows for deeper learning in oral language, literacy, exploration and discovery.

-Free school bus – Starting in September of 2017, St. Jerome students will be provided with no cost yellow bus transportation.
+Free school bus – Since September of 2017, St. Jerome students will be provided with no cost yellow bus transportation.